YannCebron/m68kplugin/plugin-resources/docs/directives/opt.md

 #### d

 Include all symbols for debugging in the output file.
 May also generate line debugging information in some output formats.
-Default is off in Devpac-comptability mode, otherwise on.
+Default is off in Devpac-compatibility mode, otherwise on.

 #### l